syncfusion-content/angular-docs/angular/Chart/Technical-Indicators.md

 ### Accumulation Distribution

-To create an Accumulation Distribution indicator, set the `indicators.type` as **"accumulationdistribution"**.
+To create an Accumulation Distribution indicator, set the `indicators.type` as **"accumulationDistribution"**.
 Accumulation Distribution require **‘volume’** field additionally with the `dataSource` to calculate the signal line.

 {% highlight ts %}